jasonjac2/OneMoreWiki/Extra-Commands.md

 ## Add Icon to Page Title
-Adds a special icon or glyph to the page title which also appears in page hierarchy
+Chose from a selection of icons from the Segoe UI Emoji font to add to the page title;
+OneNote automatically displays that icon in the page navigator as well.

 > ![Title Icon Dialog](images/TItleIconsDialog.png)